everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **generateSeedAndGetHashes()**

-    Generate seed and return SHA256 hashes of encrypted password and encrypted common secret.
+     Generate seed if it's absent and then return return SHA256 hashes of encrypted password and encrypted common secret.

     *Exemplary responses:*